 People also want to connect directly with the small farmer who use ethical, organic farming practises and focus on quality, non-allergenic, nutrient dense food, something many conventional food supply chains are no longer able to provide.

 There is also great empathy for these farmers, as large scale agriculture, low farm gate prices, supermarket price wars, banks, cheap imports and over-regulation have squeezed them out of the ability to sell their products and make a living.
 The problem lies with Australia's neoliberal political economy where food is seen as a commodity, rather than a right.
 Agriculture is the very basis of any economy and with farmers prevented from producing food there is a real market for, everyone is plunged deeper into varied forms of poverty.
 People know these small producers are our real assets; they want access to their produce and to support them.
 Raw 'bath' milk had been available in Victoria for around 10 years.

-Also of interest, three of these four articles were published just weeks before the first 'killer milk' news report broke on 10 Dec 2014 about a child who died and others who got sick 'after drinking raw milk', as the mainstream media reported.
+Also of interest, three of these four articles were published just weeks before the first 'killer milk' news report from the Herald Sun broke on 10 Dec 2014 about a child who died and others who got sick 'after drinking raw milk', as the mainstream media reported.
 It became a media frenzy and a witch hunt, in what led to knee-jerk reaction, new regulations by Victorian Minister of Consumer Affairs, Jane Garrett.
 One has to wonder if the way in which all of this was handled, was not a case of jealousy, greed or callousness to further push raw milk out of reach, with shock factor from the media and by ushering new regulation in after Christmas day, when nobody was able to object.
 These 1 Jan 2015 regulations require that a bitter, gag inducing agent be added to all raw milk before sales.
 Also excessive fines of up to $60 000 for selling or providing raw milk without the bitter agent and threats to cancel the dairy licenses of dairy farmers who sell without the bitter agent.
 Read more: